 Important Figures and Events of the Spanish-American War

-- USS Maine: The U.S. Navy battleship that was sunk in Havana Harbor.
-The sinking of the USS Maine was one of the events that led to the U.S. declaring war with Spain and the start of the Spanish-American War.
+- USS Maine: The U.S. Navy battleship was sunk in Havana Harbor, one of the events that led to the U.S. declaring war with Spain and the start of the Spanish-American War.

 - Rough Riders: The 1st Volunteer Cavalry Unit.
 The regiment was also nicknamed “Wood's Weary Walkers” after their commander, Col. Leonard Wood.
 The unit is best known for its efforts at the Battle of San Juan Hill.

-- Battle of San Juan Hill: The most famous battle of the Spanish American War.
-The battle where the Rough Riders climbed the hill claiming victory over Spanish forces.
+- Battle of San Juan Hill (July 1, 1898): The most famous battle of the Spanish-American War in which the Rough Riders climbed the hill, claiming victory over Spanish forces.

 - Theodore Roosevelt: Roosevelt was a colonel in the Army and part of the volunteer cavalry unit called the Rough Riders.
 He was awarded the Medal of Honor for his actions at San Juan Hill.
 At 42 years old, Roosevelt later became the 26th president of the United States.